2018

 ● Sunday, 2-18-2018: It seems to me that the basic idea of justice is that everyone’s enjoyment, or potential enjoyment, of society’s goods counts equally, and that we should be dispassionate, neutral, and fair in distributing those goods to people.
 (These words came to me in a dream.)

 ● Some years ago, I stopped eating cake for desert at dinner.
 But within the last year or so, I’ve regressed to eating sweets for dessert, now in the form of candy: See’s dark-chocolate candy, specifically.
 I eat a prodigious amount of it: two to three pounds a week.
 I’m going to try to significantly reduce my sugar intake.
 It shouldn’t be very hard for me to do.
 I’m pretty good at quitting bad habits when I make up my mind to do so, at least when it comes to the use of unhealthy substances.
 Now, I could either completely stop buying it, or I could try to reduce the quantity I eat at every sitting.
-I’ll see how it goes; and I’ll report my progress in this diary.
+I’ll see how it goes; and I’ll report my progress in this Diary.
 [Later note (2020): I’m sure that readers will be intensely interested to hear about that!]
 Today I ate less of it than usual.

 ● Monday, 2-19-2018: Well, cold turkey!
 Tonight, I completely abstained from sweets.
 I feel a bit different than usual after dinner.
 Usually about this time I feel heavy and a little sick.
 Not now.
 That’s a nice change.
 We’ll see what other changes follow.